k0shk0sh/EasyVersion/README.md

 ## Tasks

 Running either one of the tasks will set your project to the new version automatically unless if set to false via the plugin extension configuration.
-They will also ensure to set all your supplied properties upon completion.
+Each task will also ensure to set all your supplied properties upon completion.

 - Next Major